OWASP/samm/v2.0/beta/core/implementation/i-secure-build.md

 * the component is still supported and being actively maintained
 * there is still a good business reason for the component to be included

-It may be desirable to utilize tools to automate some or all of this process, such as analyzing where the component is being used, or checking for updates via a package manager.
+It may be necessary to utilize tools to automate some or all of this process, such as analyzing where the component is being used, or checking for updates via a package manager.
 Where available, consider using an automated tool to specifically scan for vulnerable dependencies.

 ### Maturity Questions
 #### Q 1